-- When you are far away from cellphone towers and only have marginal signal reception from a single site, then a directional antenna is often a better choice.
+- When you are far away from cellphone towers and only have marginal signal reception from a single site, then a directional or LPDA antenna is often a better choice.

 - The benefit is that the signal from the target direction is improved through the directivity gain (like amplification).
 The gain from other directions is reduced as a result and hence the interference (unwanted signals) is suppressed.
 This can improve the Carrier to Interference Ratio (C/I) where a higher C/I is beneficial in cellular and other radio frequency (RF) systems reception.
 The signal reception stability is better for this reason, but only while the target base station (tower) is not congested nor faulty.

 - When the site to which you have directed the antenna starts performing poorly, you may need to re-align the antenna.
 Implementation of the antenna may be more complicated as the antenna must be directed towards the target base station or transceiver.
 Selecting which site to direct the antenna towards is not always easy.

 - When the cellular base station (tower), which your antenna is directed towards, becomes congested or faulty, then the impact will become more severe when compared with an omni antenna.
 From a general stability perspective, the omni-directional antenna might be a better choice.

 - When the ability to receive a signal where there is virtually no signal, or an area with high interference, then a directional antenna can be considered.